xplosionmind/tommi.space/content/jam/public/Fediverse.md

 I am extremely happy many of my friends are finally joining the Fediverse, therefore I am collecting here several info, so that they can easily retrieve it and feel at home in this new awesome platform.

 <div class='yellow box'>

-	<h3>Contribute to this page!</h3>
+## Contribute to this page!

-	<p>If you are already a proud and experienced fedinaut, feel free to open a pull request or to get in touch to suggest anything you feel is missing!</p>
+If you are already a proud and experienced fedinaut, feel free to open a pull request or to get in touch to suggest anything you feel is missing!

 </div>

 ## Getting started